-The additives that are the most compatible with the Surveyor MS detector are:
+The following additives are the most compatible with the MSQ Plus Mass Detector:

 - Acetic acid or formic acid

 - Ammonium hydroxide

 - Ammonium acetate or ammonium formate

 - Non-volatile salts

-- Ion pairing agents
+- Ion-pairing agents

-LC separations can be enhanced by reducing the pH of the mobile phase.
+You can enhance LC separations by reducing the pH of the mobile phase.
 Suitable additives for this are acetic acid or formic acid.
 (Formic acid is stronger than acetic acid and therefore less needs to be added to reach a required pH.)
-Addition of acids can suppress ionization in negative ion analysis and weakly acidic compounds might not form [M-H]- ions in acidic conditions.
+Addition of acids can suppress ionization in negative ion analysis, and weakly acidic compounds might not form [M-H]- ions in acidic conditions.

 Ammonium hydroxide (ammonia solution) is suitable for increasing the pH of the mobile phase, which can enhance LC separations.
-When analyzing weakly acidic compounds, in negative ion mode, it is unlikely that there will be any suppression of ionization.
+When you analyze weakly acidic compounds in negative ion mode, it is unlikely that there will be any suppression of ionization.

-Volatile salts such as ammonium acetate or ammonium formate are often used to buffer mobile phases.
+Volatile salts, such as ammonium acetate or ammonium formate, are often used to buffer mobile phases.
 Use as little ammonium acetate or ammonium formate as possible, keeping the concentration below 100 mM.
 Ensure that the cone wash is running when using high concentrations.

-When using non-volatile salts, ensure that the cone wash is running as they can crystallize in the source, block the entrance cone, and prevent the mass spectrometer from functioning.
+When using non-volatile salts, ensure that the cone wash is running, because they can crystallize in the source, block the entrance cone, and prevent the mass spectrometer from functioning.
 The most common non-volatile salts used are phosphates.

-Ensure that the cone wash is running when using ion pairing agents (for example, sodium octanesulfonic acid).
-Many ion pairing agents suppress electrospray ionization.
+Ensure that the cone wash is running when using ion-pairing agents (for example, sodium octanesulfonic acid).
+Many ion-pairing agents suppress electrospray ionization.